 The biggest surprise of the D23 Sizzle Reel is in the last few shots, which seemingly show our heroine, Rey, having fallen to the dark side of the Force.
 She wears black Sith robes, and holds a red-bladed lightsaber, which traditionally indicates a dark side disposition.
 That saber, too, is a strange folding dual-blade weapon, which reminds us of Darth Maul's epic blade, from STAR WARS - EPISODE I: THE PHANTOM MENACE.

 The location is clearly key spot for the RISE OF SKYWALKER story.
-The D23 Sizzle Reel features shots of Rey and Kylo fighting atop some of that sea-bound wreckage, for instance.
+Both the D23 Sizzle Reel and the final trailer feature shots of Rey and Kylo fighting atop some of that sea-bound wreckage.
+The latest trailer also shows one shot of a craft racing across a stormy sea to the wreckage.
 Several years ago, story ideas for THE FORCE AWAKENS involved Rey diving into submerged ruins in search of a powerful object; that idea could have been put back to work in this movie.

 Sure, the Emperor seems to be back, but on the upside, we’ll also see Carrie Fisher one last time.
 Fisher died before the release of THE LAST JEDI, but THE RISE OF SKYWALKER director J.J.
 Abrams had footage of her left over from when he shot THE FORCE AWAKENS.
 Fisher’s daughter, Billie Lourd, gave her blessing for the production to use that footage so that Leia might be seen on screen one last time.